 - Offer grit.
 Chickens don’t have teeth, nor do they chew their food.
 They need grit to help them break down and digest their food.
 Foraging birds will eat small pebbles, sand, and dirt.
 However, it’s always best to provide clean grit to chicks, hens, and roosters, even if they’re free-range and foraging.
 This ensures they have the right type of grit.

-- Add oyster and eggshells.
+- Add oysters and eggshells.
 Laying hens need a lot of calcium to create strong shells, and Minorcas need more than most.
 Since their eggs are so large compared to body size, they will benefit from extra calcium in the form of crushed oyster shells.
 Some chicken keepers grind up chicken eggshells and feed those back to the hens, too.
 This is a great way to be sure nothing goes to waste.

 - Keep it clean.
 The coop should be cleaned regularly and sanitized as needed.
 Though Minorcas don’t have feathered feet and aren’t particularly messy birds, they do still need a clean place to rest at night.
 Ideally, daily raking would keep the coop maintained between weekly cleanings.